jdsghuman/protractor/readme.md

 webdriver-manager Start

-### 3. Once the Selenium server is running, start tests in another tab (This command will run all the tests):
+### 3. Start tests in terminal (This command will run all the tests):

-   Ensure terminal is in the project directory
+   Ensure terminal is in the project folder

 protractor conf.js